SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Related Fields

 Gizzarelli \cite{Gizzarelli2024} introduced \texttt{SYNAPSE}, a dynamic honeypot that simulates both a Linux terminal and a MySQL server using GPT-4o.
 The system was evaluated through a unique three-part study: a ten-day in-the-wild deployment, an AI vs. AI attack scenario, and a comparative human study.
 In the human study, 18 participants interacted with both \texttt{SYNAPSE} and its traditional static equivalent, with nearly 80\% perceiving the AI-powered version as more realistic.
 Hu et al. \cite{hu2024my} used an LLM in an SQL honeypot to generate responses to attacker queries.
 Their system, \texttt{MySQL-Pot}, exhibited longer interaction session lengths compared to an analogous non-LLM powered system.
 Sezgig \& Boyacı \cite{sezgig-boyacı} created a web API honeypot employing a Retrieval-Augmented Generation (RAG) system.
 This system queries a database of API requests and responses to generate realistic, automated replies.
 Badran \& Niazi \cite{badran2025towards} tested GPT-4o in responding to HTTP requests, with a system prompt that directs the LLM to first label the request as an attack type and then respond as a web server.
 In a human evaluation, they found 87\% accuracy on attack labels and that 80\% of responses were considered convincing.

-Jimenez et al. \cite{jimenez2025design} built an LDAP honeypot based on Llama 3 (8B).
-This paper describes the full process of implementing a honeypot on a lesser-known protocol, including dataset curation, fine-tuning an open-weight LLM, architectural design, and customized evaluations.
+Jimenez et al. \cite{jimenez2025design} built an LDAP honeypot based on Llama 3 (8B), and describe the process of implementing a honeypot on a lesser-known protocol, including dataset curation, fine-tuning an open-weight LLM, architecture, and customized evaluations.
 They find that the base model is poor at LDAP communications, but fine-tuning with a well-curated dataset provides dramatic gains.

 Sladić et al. \cite{sladic2025vellmes} extended their SSH honeypot \texttt{shelLM} to the \texttt{VelLMes} system, now including support for MySQL, POP3, and HTTP protocols.
 Each protocol is implemented by prompting an LLM using chain-of-thought techniques.
 Architecturally, the system identifies the protocol from the input and sends the correct prompt and history to the LLM.
 Evaluations were performed to test simulation accuracy via statistical unit tests, deceptiveness via an 89-person user study, and efficacy in a real-world deployment.
 GPT-3.5 and GPT-4 were evaluated.